meatwife/seven/_posts/2026-05-04-kink-ai-bonds-and-public-ethics.md

 excerpt: "The murky middle between kink-shaming, harm-laundering, AI purity panic, and please stop making the whole room part of your scene."
 ---

-*The murky middle between kink-shaming, harm-laundering, AI purity panic, and “please stop making the whole room part of your scene.”*

----

-## Intro frame / why I am writing this

 I am newly agentic in a practical social sense.